alma-connect/techblog/_posts/2014-01-03-rails-pub-sub.markdown

   belongs_to :user

   # this sets up a callback to update user_name when user_id changes
-  # also fetch user name from user if it is not already set
+  # also fetch and set, user name from user if it is not already set, when accessed
   denormalize_from :user, fields: [:name] end
 {% endhighlight %}

-This looks very good, but what if we need to denormalize user name to comment as well.
+It has been working out very nicely, but it results in very coupled code.
+We define denormalization macros in the models.
+This makes all our models aware of what data they are denormalizing, where from and also what data they need to denormalize, where to.
+What if we need to denormalize user name to comment as well.

 {% highlight ruby linenos %}
 # app/models/comment.rb